 Fast Answers | Site Map | Search

-The SEC is currently seeking qualified applicants for numerous positions.
-Positions are located in SEC's Washington, DC headquarters and in 11 regional offices in the following cities: Atlanta, Boston, Chicago, Denver, Fort Worth, Los Angeles, Miami, New York, Philadelphia, Salt Lake City and San Francisco.
-Information on these and other positions at the SEC are listed below:
+The U.S. Securities and Exchange Commission (SEC) is currently seeking qualified applicants for numerous positions.
+Positions are located in our Washington, D.C. headquarters and also in 11 regional offices located in the following cities: Atlanta, Boston, Chicago, Denver, Fort Worth, Los Angeles, Miami, New York, Philadelphia, Salt Lake City and San Francisco.

-The SEC hires many accountants in its headquarters offices in Washington, D.C. and in its regional offices in eleven cities nationwide.
-Accountants work in various headquarters offices with many employed in the Office of the Chief Accountant, Division of Corporation Finance or Division of Enforcement.
 SEC Accountants perform a wide variety of work, ranging from examining financial statements in public filings and finding solutions to the most difficult and controversial accounting issues to rule-writing and participating in enforcement investigations.
-Accountants in the regional offices primarily work on enforcement matters or on issues arising out of the SEC's inspection programs.
+Accountants in the regional offices primarily work on enforcement matters and/or on issues arising out of the SEC's inspection programs.